 For those true foodies there are even some Singapore food tours that take you deep into the heart of Asian cuisines.

-Pick and choose your cuisine and sit in the canteen style dining area.
-Grab any drink from the separate beverage section and relax!
+Choose your favourite cuisine and sit in the canteen style dining area.
+Then grab any drink from the separate beverage section and relax!

 Watch A Famous Singapore Light Show

 After refuelling, hopefully you’ll have enough energy in you to hold out for one of the spectacular Singapore Light Shows!

 If you’re around the bay area, remember to catch the daily light shows, which are ‘Spectre’ at Marina Bay and the ‘Garden Rhapsody’ at Gardens By The Bay.